sudara/dspjargon/definitions/decibel.md

 The unit is relative to the quietest measurable sound for humans.

-A change in +3db would be a doubling the amount of sound energy.
+As increase in +3db doubles the amount of sound energy.

+Human hearing is able to perceive around 120db worth of dynamic range.

 There are many other related units such as dBV, dBu, dB SPL.